smcgarril/bsky_palindrome_bot/README.md

   $ go run cmd/main.go
   ```

-To generate an App Password, simply navigate to your bot's account in Bluesky and click `Settings` > `App Passwords`
+To generate an App Password, simply navigate to your bot's account in Bluesky and click `Settings` > `App Passwords`.
 Do not use your personal password.

 ## Acknowledgements

-In addition to the excellent [Bluesky](https://docs.bsky.app/docs/get-started) and [Bluesky Go SDK](https://github.com/bluesky-social/indigo) documentation the following projects were incredibly helpful as reference:
+In addition to the excellent [Bluesky](https://docs.bsky.app/docs/get-started) and [Bluesky Go SDK](https://github.com/bluesky-social/indigo) documentation, the following projects were incredibly helpful as reference:

 https://github.com/wiliamvj/go-vagas/tree/post-blog
 https://github.com/CharlesDardaman/blueskyfirehose